 ‘We believe in good old-fashioned hospitality,’ says owner Henrietta Fergusson, ‘and always welcome guests with a complimentary afternoon tea.’
 And there lies the secret of this adorable hotel: the down-to-earth, very Scottish warmth and hospitality extended by Henrietta and her tartan-trousered staff.
-With direct access to the beautiful Pass of Killiecrankie, the whitewashed 1840s house has been a hotel since 1939 and, despite upgrading and redecorating, its traditional homely feel has been retained.
+With direct access to the beautiful Pass of Killiecrankie, the whitewashed 1840s house has been a hotel since 1939 and, despite constant upgrades and redecoration, its traditional, homely feel has been retained.
 A four-course table d’hôte dinner is served at white-clothed tables in the dining room, with lighter dishes available in the Bar Conservatory.
-The ten bedrooms are elegant, with rich colours and fabrics, and fresh flowers.
-They overlook what is perhaps the most memorable feature of Killiecrankie: its enchanting, old-fashioned garden.
+The ten bedrooms are elegant and overlook what is perhaps the most memorable feature of Killiecrankie: its enchanting, old-fashioned garden.
 ‘I don’t want this to be a “treat” sort of place,’ says Henrietta, ‘I just hope people might say, “Let’s go to Killiecrankie and unwind for a couple of days”.’
 Absolutely.
-Doubles from £250.
+Doubles from £275, including dinner.

 Back to all Great British Hotels